dheerajchand/resume_generator/outputs/research/cartographic_professional/md/dheeraj_chand_research_cartographic_professional.md

 - Developed data collection protocols and quality control systems
 - Trained field staff on research methodology and data collection
 - Analyzed field research data to inform campaign strategy and findings

-## Key Achievements and Impact

-### Research Leadership and Community Impact
-- Regular expert testimony and consultation on research methodology for journalists, elected officials, and community leaders
-- Research analysis used in court cases addressing housing, redistricting, and community development with rigorous methodology
-- Conceived and deployed cloud-based analytical software used by thousands of researchers nationwide for community-focused research

 ---